Dynamical systems analysis of an Einstein-Cartan ekpyrotic nonsingular bounce cosmology

 \section{Implications and discussion}

 The phase-space analysis and representative integrations show that, for suitable choices of the spin parameter $\alpha$ and of the softening sector, the homogeneous Einstein--Cartan system with a canonical scalar field admits a \emph{class} of nonsingular background histories in which expansion, fluid domination, ekpyrotic contraction, and a torsion-regulated bounce occur in sequence.
-A schematic example that combines the fixed-point structure with the numerical solutions of Secs.~\ref{sec:numerics_phase} and~\ref{sec:bounce_in_time} is sketched in Fig.~\ref{fig:ecem_schematic}.
+Figure~\ref{fig:bounce_results} presents the spatially flat ($k=0$) benchmark that isolates the bounce mechanism.
+Figure~\ref{fig:ecem_cycle} gives a positively curved ($k=+1$) trajectory with repeated turnaround and bounce crossings.
 In this restricted sense the construction is a direct extension of familiar quintessence dynamics \cite{Chevallier2001,Linder2003}: a single scalar field drives both late-time acceleration and ekpyrotic smoothing at the background level, while the spin--torsion sector supplies the repulsive $\rho_s\propto a^{-6}$ contribution that regulates the high-density regime, instead of introducing separate ingredients for each phase.
-Throughout I model the spin--torsion contribution as an $a^{-6}$ component parameterized by $\alpha$ and I do \emph{not} claim that this toy model captures the full microscopic content of Einstein--Cartan theory or describes generic initial data.
+Throughout I model the spin--torsion contribution as an $a^{-6}$ component parameterized by $\alpha$ and I do \emph{not} claim that this phenomenological setup captures the full microscopic content of Einstein--Cartan theory or describes generic initial data.

 The setup is intentionally conservative.
 Any background-level departure from $\Lambda$CDM changes both distances and growth, so late-time parameter inferences are in principle sensitive to these dynamics \cite{Planck2018Parameters}.
 The ECEM background does not contain an explicit early-dark-energy component, and I do not attempt parameter estimation.
 In any scenario with repeated expand--contract--bounce episodes, integrated quantities (comoving distances, accumulated lensing, etc.) can carry memory of earlier phases, so fitting $\Lambda$CDM-based templates to such a background could bias inferred parameters \cite{Abdalla2022Tensions}.
 At this stage, ECEM should be viewed as a model-building framework at the homogeneous level; whether it alleviates or worsens specific tensions can only be decided once perturbations are included and the model is compared directly with data.